ExpediaGroup/graphql-component/README.md

 Reference implementation around the concept of a partial schema / component similar to that discussed [here](https://medium.com/homeaway-tech-blog/distributed-graphql-schema-development-npm-modules-d734a3cb6f12).

-This is very similar to the excellent `graphql-modules` project — but closer to our own internal paradigm already in use for over a year and a half and adds some missing features such as `exclude` from `imports`.
+This is very similar to the excellent `graphql-modules` project — but a little closer to our own internal paradigm already in use for over a year and a half and adds some features such as `exclude` root types from `imports` and memoize resolvers.

+In fact, this module utilizes the `graphql-toolkit` developed by the `graphql-modules` team to merge types and resolvers.

 ### The future

-For now it is alpha and experimental.
+Experimental / alpha for now.

 ### Repository structure